Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 ### StoryFlowDecision 10

-The customer explains on the phone what he want to change, now the PlayerAudience can decide how the PlayerCharacter proceeds:
+The customer explains on the phone what he wants to change, now the PlayerAudience can decide how the PlayerCharacter proceeds:

 * The PlayerCharacter simply hangs up
 * The PlayerCharacter implements the change directly